Tech

 Offer Fast Rendering

-Prior to React, websites were notorious for the big lag time and resources when displaying complex, dynamic sites.
-User interaction is a pain as every single click leads to a painfully long refresh of the UI.
+Prior to React, websites were notorious for big lag time and resources when displaying complex, dynamic sites.
+User interaction is a pain, as every single click leads to a painfully long refresh of the UI.

 Strong Community Support